Tips For Removing Blood Stains From Fabric And Clothing

 Taylor says:

-Thanks so much for your tip about how to use ammonia for removing blood stains from fabric Kathy.
+Thanks so much for your tip about how to use ammonia for cleaning up these spots from fabric Kathy.

 Ammonia is, as you've said, a great stain remover for lots of item.
 You're right thought, you've got to be really careful when using it not to mix it with bleach because of the safety concerns you addressed.